 - Merge them into a stronger pillar article (smaller but related niche)

-- Remove if they actively dilute (cannibalize a real pillar)
+- Remove only if they actively dilute (cannibalize a real pillar)

 Articles targeting non-existent searches drag down site quality.
 Either:

-- 410 the URL if no part of the content is salvageable
+- Return 410 (Gone) if no part of the content is salvageable AND the URL

-- Merge 1-2 paragraphs into a related pillar; 301 the URL to the pillar
+- Merge 1-2 paragraphs into a related pillar; 301 the URL to that pillar

-- Mark `noindex` if you want to keep the URL accessible internally but invisible to search
+- Mark `noindex` if you want the URL reachable internally but out of search

-Step 6: For new articles, validate keyword before writing
+Step 6: For new articles, validate the keyword before writing

 Going forward, the editorial process changes: